 When you start typing a command or a page name it gives a range of suggestions.
 Use the arrow keys to select a suggestion and confirm with

 Enter — the first entry is preselected.
 Commands and page names can be autocompleted by pressing

-In order to limit the actions the user can perform, commands are context-sensitive.
+To limit the actions the user can perform, commands are context-sensitive.
 Only commands that can be used on the current page are suggested.
 All commands are available in English and German.
 This is realized via aliases.
 For example, if you enter

-/zurück, the original english command is also displayed.
+/zurück, the original English command is also displayed.

 Similar to the current text search in the menu, it delivers the most relevant results.
 A result can be selected using the arrow keys and opened by pressing

 Tab, a preview of the result is displayed, which can be scrolled within using the arrow keys.

 In addition to the command line, the prototype also includes the article overview, the article page, and the editor.
 The article overview can also be controlled by the arrow keys,

 Tab.
 Additionally, an input field can be used to filter the results.

 After a short familiarization, the user interface can be operated completely by the keyboard.
 Once you have learned the commands, it can be used without the mouse.